FTWynn/gologgen/README.md

 Conf Parameter | Notes
 --------- | -----
-OutputType | "http" or "syslog" httpLoc | URL of the http endpoint to send logs.
+OutputType | "http", "syslog", or "file" httpLoc | URL of the http endpoint to send logs.
 Supports https.
 SyslogLoc | Location to send syslog traffic, in the form of IP:port SyslogType | "tcp" or "udp"
+FileOutputPath | Path of the file to write out to.
+Will *overwrite* whatever already exists.
 DataFiles | Array of objects describing DataFiles.
 Only contains "Path".
 ReplayFiles | Array of objects describing ReplayFiles.
 Contains values described below.